 The computer uses 2 AAA batteries to power it which are included.

 The information on the console is not stored from a workout and it can’t be uploaded to an App or account.
 If you want to track progress this needs to be done manually in a spreadsheet or journal.
-There aren’t that many bikes that offer you this with the nearest bike in terms of price being the Ironman H-Class 520 giving you that functionality but costing about $300 more currently but it does come with premium features including magnetic resistance and belt drive.
+There aren’t that many bikes that offer you this with the nearest bike being the Ironman H-Class 520 giving you that functionality but costing more currently but it does come with premium features including magnetic resistance and belt drive.

 The dimensions and weights of the bike are